A Prout Globe study

 - The need to safeguard the all-round physical, psychic, and spiritual development of businesspeople as well, so that they do not turn into greedy thieves.

 “The situation has become so bad that in most parts of the world starting a business is tantamount to becoming a refined criminal.
-I use the term “refined” because no matter what type of business a person may start, their success depends upon their skillful use of persuasive language.
+I use the term “refined” because no matter what type of business a person may start, their success depends upon their skilful use of persuasive language.
 Can a business be run honestly?
 Why not!
 Of course, it can.
 But an honestly run business cannot make one rich overnight.
 In ancient times, when the varńáshrama [caste] system was in vogue, managing a business honestly was the social dharma of vaeshyas.
 But today it is extremely difficult, if not impossible, for people to run their businesses honestly.”

 Shrii Sarkar mentions that the word vaeshyas means “those who produce through various occupations”.